Welcome to the Festival of Trees

 Benefiting Primary Children’s Hospital

-A magical holiday tradition celebrating children’s health in our Utah community, the 2023 Festival of Trees will take place from November 29 to December 2 at the Mountain America Exposition Center.
+A magical holiday tradition celebrating children’s health in our Utah community, the 2024 Festival of Trees will take place December 4 through December 7 at the Mountain America Exposition Center.
 Incredible community volunteers create and donate the most beautiful holiday decorations including extravagant trees, stunning wreaths, hand-crafted gingerbread houses, and much more to be bid on in a silent auction.
 All funds raised support Primary Children’s Hospital, providing care to families in need and delivering on the promise to create the nation’s model health system for children.

 Follow us on social media for more up to date information!